BitcoinAndLightningLayerSpecs/lsp/LSPS1/README.md

 **Errors**

-No errors are defined for this method.
+No additional errors are defined for this method.

 ### 2. lsps1.create_order